HamishArro/process_review/README.md

 ## Post review

-- It was recommended to learn how to use scripts and i have used this repo to do so.
+- It was recommended to learn how to use scripts and I have used this repo to do so.